IvanYakunkin/Snake-C/README.md

 # Snake-C
-This is a snake game in C
+This is a simple snake game in C